Shottskirk: The Patronage Act

-The Patronage Act of 1712, which transferred the right of electing ministers from congregations to the patron, caused a great deal of trouble in the parish.
+The Patronage Act 1711, which transferred the right of electing ministers from congregations to the patron, caused a great deal of trouble in the parish.
 There were at least two forced settlements, the better known that of Rev. Lawrence Wells.
 His settlement was so unpopular that a number left the church and joined the seceders who in time built a church at Shottsburn.
 It was not until 1975 that this group returned to the fold by returning to Kirk o’ Shotts.

+The last (unshared) minister

+In 1979 the Reverend Sheila Spence became this church's minister.
+She had been one of the six women who had published an open letter to the Church of Scotland to request that women could be ministers.
+That right was allowed the following year in 1968.
+The Rev Spence retired in 2000 but she continued as a locum until 2004.
+The manse where she lived was sold as it was agreed that the church would share the next minister.

 Haunted graveyard

 The graveyard of the Church is allegedly haunted.
 A driver reported having hit a mysterious grey dressed man or woman on the road which runs aside the church (the B7066).
 However, when the driver got out to check on the injured person they had vanished into the mist they appeared from.
-This then began the long running ghost tale of "The Grey Lady" which haunts the graveyard and surrounding woods.